 How AT-1501 works

-AT-1501 in preclinical studies
+AT-1501 in clinical trials

-In the wake of these results, studies testing the safety of AT-1501 in non-human primates were initiated in 2017.
-These studies are scheduled to be completed in late 2017 and are likely to predict whether the treatment will be safe to test in humans.
+In the wake of these results, studies testing the safety of AT-1501 in non-human primates were performed in 2017.
+These studies also produced positive results for safety, and ALS TDI is moving forward with a Phase 1 clinical trial in humans.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.